Combatting stress in SOS CV Kolkata

 World Ocean Day Celebrated at our special village, Khajuri Kalan

 The children of CV Khajuri Kalan always leave their mark in the hearts of people by creating new inspirations.
 They are children with special needs, but they are just as ordinary as any other children, and as remarkable as children.
 In one such occasion they again exhibited their talents – i.e. on World Ocean Day, Our Education team member Preeti conducted a painting activity on theme “My Dream’s Ocean” for children.
 The activity is meant to develop imagination, inviting children to think and use their creative sides of the brain.
 The most endearing thing about children and their imaginations is that they paint the world in colours and ways adults can never think of.
-In this activity, some children drew mermaid, fishes, palm trees, while some made sun and the ocean meeting at the horizon.
-All the children were elated and were immensely proud of their creation.
+In this activity, some children drew mermaids, fishes, and palm trees, while some made the sun and the ocean meeting at the horizon.
+All the children were elated and immensely proud of their creations.
 And we are proud of them.

 Ration kit provided to 73 FSP Pune families of Upper Indira Nagar cluster

-As we all know Maharashtra State has been worst hit by COVID 19.
+As we all know, Maharashtra State has been worst hit by COVID 19.
 Every day the number of positive cases are increasing.
 The community of Upper Indira Nagar in Pune is marked as red zone.
 To support these struggling families, under our Family Strengthening Programme, we partnered with Piaggo Group to distribute Dry ration kits to 73 families.
 It helped them, especially the women and children who were finding it difficult to cope.
 The support was timely and we are grateful for the generosity of Piaggo.

 SOS Day – One person can make a difference.
 Working together will make lasting changes!

 Every 23rd June SOS Children’s Villages of India marks the day as SOS Day, as it is the birth anniversary of our Founder Dr. Hermann Gmeiner.
 This year it was his 101st birthday.
 Each Children’s Village celebrates it with much enthusiasm however, during lockdown this year, the celebrations were not as pronounced, as we like them to be.
 Nevertheless, the enthusiasm was intact.
 One such example is Guwahati – in the Children’s Village, while maintaining social distance with the day began with a cleanliness drive, followed by tree plantation.
 Each Children’s family was given with a sapling to plant in their backyard.
 Later, everyone mustered and paid their tribute to our Founder by garlanding the statue of Dr. Hermann Gmeiner.
 Each family made sweetmeats at home and shared with others.
 House-wise Singing and Caption Writing competitions were organized online beforehand.
-The family houses recorded their songs sent their video clips to the respective co-workers and were judged by outside professional singer.
+The family houses recorded their songs sent their video clips to the respective co-workers, and were judged by outside professional singer.
 Likewise, Captions were also sent and judged.
 Fun games were organized where children and mothers participated and enjoyed the day, remembering our Founder and eating delicious food and sweets.